inspec/inspec/docs/config.md

 You may have as many credential sets in the config file as you require.

+If you use a target URI and the portion after the `://` cannot be matched to credential set name, InSpec will send the URI to Train to be parsed as a Train URI.
+Thus, you can still do `ssh://someuser@myhost.com`.

+You can use a credential set, and then override individual options using command line options.

+Credential sets are intended to work hand-in-hand with the underlying credentials storage facility of the transport.
+For example, if you have a `~/.ssh/config` file specifying that the sally-key.pem file should be used with the host `somehost.com`, and you have a credential set that specifies that host, then when Train tries to connect to that host, the SSH library will automatically use the SSH config file to use the indicated key.

 ### reporter

 You may also set output (reporter) options in the config file.
 See the [Reporters Page](https://www.inspec.io/docs/reference/reporters/) for details.